tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 thinking about using a code generator.
 In this post I have shown you how to use ``cookiecutter`` to produce a basic Python package template.

-However, it is not limited to Python package projects you could use it to automate the setup of CMake / HTML / LaTeX files; the world is your oyster.
+However, it is not limited to Python package projects.
+You could use it to automate the setup of CMake / HTML / LaTeX files; the world is your oyster.